 This is the second installment of an ongoing series on the Rush catalog; read Part One here.

 This is where briefly, mercifully, the popular narrative of a group coincides comfortably with a critical evaluation of their work.
 Rush had just performed their longest tour to date in support of 2112, which finally saw them breaking into previously inaccessible markets and provided a sound and promising financial backing to build a future for them.
 Sensing that they were onto something, they hit the studio nearly immediately after touring to write a followup right away.
-They briefly pondered adding a fourth player on keyboards to compensate for the increasingly complex arrangements; this apparently was a serious consideration during the development and recording of the pieces that would become their fifth album and dawn of their second era A Farewell to Kings, concerned as the band were about the playability of the compositions in a live setting.
+They briefly pondered adding a fourth player on keyboards to compensate for the increasingly complex arrangements; this apparently was a serious consideration during the development and recording of the pieces that would become their fifth album and dawn of their second era.
+With A Farewell to Kings, Rush were concerned about the playability of the compositions in a live setting.
 Eventually, it was famously decided that they would preserve the well-balanced temperament of the band and saddle the load on themselves, making arrangements for orchestral and melodic percussion in Neil Peart’s drum kit as well as Geddy Lee adding synthesizers on top of his bass and vocal roles, with Alex Lifeson picking up a bit of the slack on the synth end when it came specifically to Moog Taurus foot pedals on occasion.

 A Farewell to Kings

-A Farewell to Kings is undoubtedly a stronger album than 2112, its focus more on internally complex arrangements than sprawling epics.
+Rush’s A Farewell to Kings is undoubtedly a stronger album than 2112, its focus more on internally complex arrangements than sprawling epics.
 Despite two 10-plus minute epics on this record, their combined time only just comes up to the length of previous side-length epics of the group.
 Likewise, despite the suite-like compositional forms being maintained explicitly on album closer “Cygnus X-1: Book One – The Voyage” (henceforth simply “Cygnus X-1”) and implicitly on mid-album track “Xanadu,” Rush clearly spent a great deal of time tightening up their transitions and segues.
 Longer form tracks flow with a cleanliness more closely approaching their initial masterclass prog epic “By-Tor and the Snow Dog” or perhaps the more knotty and obscure but still excellent “The Necromancer” rather than incredible jaggedness of “The Fountain of Lamneth” or even “2112”.

 “Xanadu” in particular has a placid and measured unfurling to it, spending three minutes building a gradual complexity in subtle synthesized textures and orchestral percussion before cutting to its first rock-oriented instrumental segment, comprising multiple small segments of only a few bars in length.
 The entirety of A Farewell To Kings, released in 1977 during the rise of punk, reads as an ode to early ’70s prog, of which “Xanadu” becomes Rush’s loving ode to Yes.
 The synth melodies and patterns are evocative of Rick Wakeman and it’s hard not to hear Steve Howe and Chris Squire in the strings, though the influence of Squire on the bass and Bill Bruford on the drum arrangements holds true generally.
 Its only real weakness is in its repetition of lyrics and moods near the end; at times it can feel as though you’ve inadvertently hit the rewind button and jumped a few minutes back.
 This is a minor quibble; “Xanadu” is nonetheless rightly considered one of the greats of’ 70s prog epics, more concretely executed than any of Rush’s prior efforts save perhaps the earlier “By-Tor”.
 I have to admit a personal fondness for the strangeness and quirk of “The Necromancer” over this cut, but it’s hard to justify that given the sublime fluidity of “Xanadu.”
 Startlingly, the performance caught on the record is a single unbroken take with little to no overdubs, offering tremendous credence to their reputation among musicians while also being a jaw-dropping enough factoid that even non-musicians will walk away impressed after hearing it.